Travel Nurses and Other Healthcare Professionals

 About the Author

 My name is Chris Mills.
 I have worked in the healthcare industry since 1984.
 In 2001 I became certified as a Histology Technician and worked in that capacity at a hospital in northern Michigan for eleven years.
 In 2012 I made the decision to retire from that facility and begin life as a traveling histology technician.
 My experiences professionally and as a visitor to some very awesome places have enriched my life greatly.
-I currently work with Aureus Medical Group and recommend them highly.
+I currently work with Fusion Medical Staffing and recommend them highly.

 If you are interested in becoming a traveler, say so in the comment area below and we can communicate more if you'd like.